 - Mannion AF, Elfering A. Predictors of surgical outcome and their assessment.
 European Spine Journal 2006;15(Suppl 1):S93-S108.

-When you're trying to sustain your family, take care of your household, and pay all of your bills on time, every day at work counts.
-Work injuries can be a serious problem for many people, and we see many of these types of injuries in our Tallahassee, FL office.
+When you're trying to sustain your family, take care of your household, and pay all of your bills on time, every day at your job counts.
+Work injuries can be a huge problem for many people, and we see many of these types of injuries in our Tallahassee, FL office.
 Florida Wellness & Rehabilitation Centers appreciates your situation and is here to help.

-The benefits of chiropractic care for work injuries are well-documented.
-A 2013 survey involving over 600 adults who were suffering with either back or neck pain found that the individuals who didn't see a chiropractor missed work at twice the rate of those who were seeing a chiropractor.
+The advantages of chiropractic care for work injuries are well-documented.
+A 2013 survey involving 651 adults who were suffering with either back or neck pain found that the individuals who didn't see a chiropractor missed work at twice the rate of those who were seeing a chiropractor.

-Florida Wellness & Rehabilitation Centers Can Help People Find Comfort From Chronic Pain
+Florida Wellness & Rehabilitation Centers Can Help Clients Find Comfort From Chronic Pain

 If you live in Tallahassee, FL and you've been injured at work, we can help.
 Give our office a call today at (305) 246-0056 for an appointment.